 Can problems develop after surgery?

 Problems after surgery are rare, but they can occur.
-These problems can include infection, bleeding, inflammation (pain, redness, swelling), loss of vision, double vision, swelling of the macula (centre of the retina), bits of the cataract dropping into the back of the eye, retinal detachment and high or low eye pressure.
+These problems can include infection, bleeding, inflammation (pain, redness, swelling), loss of vision, blindness, double vision, swelling of the macula (centre of the retina), bits of the cataract dropping into the back of the eye, retinal detachment and high or low eye pressure.
 With prompt medical attention, these problems can usually be treated successfully.

 Benefits of cataract surgery include: